mapprotocol/docs/architecture/application.md

 Another way to be scalable and maintain a good gaming experience is directly deploying on MAP Relay Chain.
 With MAP Relay Chain's interoperability, GameFi projects can automatically link up with all EVM and non-EVM chains efficiently and securely by deploying on MAP Relay Chain.
 MAP Relay Chain will proactively connect with all of the upcoming chains so that the GameFi project can focus on user experience without worrying about scalability and security problems.

-## On-chain Oracle and Derivatives because of cross-chain Data
+## On-chain Oracle and Derivatives

 Decentralized derivative and synthetic assets are usually constrained by the accuracy and timeliness of asset prices and quantities originating from other chains.
 This issue can be solved by multi-chain deployment, but it is extremely complex.
 By building a reliable cross-chain network, MAP Protocol has enabled Data cross-chain and is nurturing a completely new oracle market - On-Chain Oracle.
 By deploying on MAP Relay Chain, derivative and synthetic asset applications can easily acquire reliable multi-chain data from On-Chain Oracle.